 From left: Cait Casey signing “love” and Michael Ann waving at San Diego Pride Parade in 1990 and a representatives of Dignity L.A. at San Diego Pride Parade in late 1980s or early 1990s (Credit: Lambda Archives of San Diego)

-“His activism started when he was a student at SDSU – he was part of the Gay Liberation Front, some of the earliest iterations of how our movement got started,” shares Nicole Verdes, Managing Director of Lambda Archives.
-“He recognized that so many people in our community were dying off in rapid numbers due to AIDS, and he himself would actually pass from complications having to do with AIDS.
-He started the earliest iterations of Lambda Archives in his apartment as a way to collect and preserve photographs, papers, protest signs, anything you can think of.”
+“He recognized that so many people in our community were dying off in rapid numbers due to AIDS, and he himself would actually pass from complications having to do with AIDS,” shares Nicole Verdes, Managing Director of Lambda Archives.
+“He started the earliest iterations of Lambda Archives in his apartment as a way to collect and preserve photographs, papers, protest signs, anything you can think of.”

-This early effort to save pieces of history from being discarded eventually grew into the comprehensive archive that the organization has today.
-Lambda Archives boasts several notable programs, including an extensive oral history project that captures the diverse experiences of the LGBTQ+ community including decades-worth of narratives from youth, elders, AIDS activists and more.
+Lambda Archives boasts several notable programs, including an extensive oral history project that captures the diverse experiences of the LGBTQ+ community.
+The project includes decades-worth of narratives from youth, elders, AIDS activists and more.

 Birth of the Larry T. Baza Memorial Scholarship Fund

-Larry T. Baza Memorial Scholarship Fund scholarship recipientsAward recipients of the Larry T. Baza Memorial Scholarship Fund
+Award recipients of the Larry T. Baza Memorial Scholarship Fund

-The Larry T. Baza Memorial Scholarship Fund was born out of a vision shared by Gibran Guido, a local queer Chicano activist and educator.
+The Larry T. Baza Memorial Scholarship Fund was born out of a vision shared by Gibran Guido, a queer Chicano activist and educator.
 In 2018, Gibran joined the board with a clear goal: to create a scholarship for queer Latinx or Chicano students beginning their education at community colleges.

 “When we asked him why he wanted to join the board, he said ‘I want to create a scholarship for students that look like me,’” Nicole recalls.
 “What he meant was for queer Latinx or Chicano students that are getting their start and education through community college.”